mblacharski/tokenscreen/README.md

 docker-compose up
 ```

-2. Visit `http://localhost:3000/api-docs` in your browser.
+2. Open [Swagger API docs](http://localhost:3000/api-docs) in your browser.

-3. Use swagger's built in features that allow to test the API.
+3. Use Swagger's built in features that allow to test the API.

 Alternative: